pclubuiet/website/README.md

     ```
     We recommend using python3-virtualenv.
 Any other packages would do fine though.

-3. Activate the newly created virtual environment:
+3. Activate the newly created virtual environment.
     ```
     cd env
     source bin/activate